 - 1. Recognising that an effective Behaviour Policy requires close partnership between parents, teachers and children. - 2.
 Discussing the school rules with their child/ren, emphasising their support of it and assisting when possible, with its enforcement. - 3.
-Take a very clear stance on the non-negotiable place of spitting in school, in whatever form - 4.
-(Not in place during partial re opening of schools) Attending Parents' Evenings, parents' functions and by developing informal contacts with school. - 5.
-Accepting that learning and teaching cannot take place without high behaviour expectations. - 6.
-Remembering that staff endeavour to deal with behaviour problems patiently and positively. - 7.
-Expect their child not to "hit out" in line with social distancing and mutual respect for Co-Vid requirements.
-Where a child is seeking to really defend themselves for whatever reason, this will be viewed in a very different light. - 8.
-Encouraging independence and resilience by ensuring that children, from their starting points, have correct equipment required for each day (PE kits, instruments) and that homework and reading books are brought to school on the given days. - 9.
-Signing our home school agreement form to acknowledge they support the school in its attempts at continued good behaviour for its pupils. - 10.
-Demonstrating appropriate behaviours themselves, at all times, whilst on school site, to all other adults and children, including maintaining social distancing, being prompt, using appropriate exits and entrances and only being on school premises when absolutely needed.
+Attending Parents' Evenings, parents' functions and by developing informal contacts with school. - 4.
+Accepting that learning and teaching cannot take place without high behaviour expectations. - 5.
+Remembering that staff endeavour to deal with behaviour problems patiently and positively. - 6.
+Re-enforce our work on treating others with mutual respect.
+Where a child is seeking to really defend themselves for whatever reason, this will be viewed in a very different light. - 7.
+Encouraging independence and resilience by ensuring that children, from their starting points, have correct equipment required for each day (PE kits, instruments) and that homework and reading books are brought to school on the given days.

+- 8. Signing our home school agreement form to acknowledge they support the school in its attempts at continued good behaviour for its pupils. - 9.
+Demonstrating appropriate behaviours themselves, at all times, whilst on school site, to all other adults and children.